-The assessment is conducted by means of patient-relevant outcomes on the basis of the data provided by the company in the dossier.
-Randomized controlled trials (RCTs) with a minimum duration of 24 weeks are used for the derivation of added benefit.
+The assessment was conducted by means of patient-relevant outcomes on the basis of the data provided by the company in the dossier.
+RCTs with a minimum duration of 24 weeks were used for deriving the added benefit.
 This concurs with the company's inclusion criteria.